execat/merzu/README.md

 Read more about IAST [here](https://en.wikipedia.org/wiki/International_Alphabet_of_Sanskrit_Transliteration).
 Find the entire transliteration chart [here](https://en.wikipedia.org/wiki/Wikipedia:Indic_transliteration#Consonants).

+The overview for the ISO 15919 is [here](https://en.wikipedia.org/wiki/ISO_15919#Overview).
+A similar overview for Brahmi consonants is [here](https://en.wikipedia.org/wiki/Brahmic_scripts) which can be used for mappings to other languages not covered in ISO 15919 like Tibetan.

 ## Tests

 You can run the tests by executing `rake`.